Coping With Adjustment Disorder With Anxiety

 Adjustment disorders are caused by "life stressors," or events that induce emotional hardship.
 Commonly, these stressors may be related to finances, the death of an important person in one's life issues within one's occupation, medical hardships, relationship problems, or general life changes.
 In those who are younger, often school problems or family issues initiate adjustment disorders.

-However, not only are the individual "life stressors" important in analyzing why people begin to suffer from adjustment disorders but how external conditions may impact their coping abilities.
-For example, those with economic stability and social support are less likely to suffer from adjustment disorders due to reduced additional stress factors.
+However, not only are the individual life stressors important in analyzing why people begin to suffer from adjustment disorders but how external conditions may impact their coping abilities.
+For example, those with economic stability and social support are less likely to suffer from adjustment disorders.

 According to the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders (DSM-5), to diagnose an adjustment disorder, the patient must exhibit three criteria, "Having emotional or behavioral symptoms within three months of a specific stressor occurring in your life; Experiencing more stress than would normally be expected in response to a stressful life event and/or having stress that causes significant problems in your relationships, at work or at school; Symptoms are not the result of another mental health disorder or part of normal grieving."